hfr/Lychee-LDAP/app/LDAP/readme.md

 WantedBy=multi-user.target
 ```

-The service need to be started and installed using the following commands:
+The service needs to be started and installed using the following commands:

 ```
 sudo systemctl start lychee-update.service